HL7/davinci-crd/input/pagecontent/cards.md

 If a CRD client submits a claim related to an order for which it has received a coverage-information extension for the coverage type associated with the claim, that claim **SHALL** include the `coverage-assertion-id` and, if applicable, the `satisfied-pa-id` in the X12 837 K3 segment.
 Further details about the specific location of each element will be available in the X12 specifications.
 These identifiers will provide the necessary context to allow the payer to respect any commitments made as part of the CRD call and also to link together CRD results and eventual claims for analytics purposes.

 <a name="FHIR-51420"> </a>
-<span class="modified-content">In some cases, multiple *coverage-information* extension repetitions may be added by the CRD service.
+<p class="modified-content">In some cases, multiple *coverage-information* extension repetitions may be added by the CRD service.
 This might represent different guidance for different coverages the service supports for the same patient or different expectations (related to coverage, prior auth, or additional information) for different billing codes, different qualifiers (e.g., in-network vs out-of-network), etc. If multiple extension repetitions are present, all repetitions referencing differing insurance (coverage-information.coverage) **SHALL** have distinct coverage-assertion-ids and satisfied-pa-ids, if present.
 Where multiple repetitions apply to the same coverage, they MAY have the same coverage-assertion-ids and satisfied-pa-ids (if present).
-It is possible that some repetitions for a coverage might have satisfied prior authorization with an ID, while others will not.</span>
+It is possible that some repetitions for a coverage might have satisfied prior authorization with an ID, while others will not.</p>

 Systems **MAY** make calls related to orders even if there is already a coverage assertion recorded on the order.
 There is always the possibility that context has changed or new information available in the order will result in a new decision or additional guidance.
 The payer might also have other useful information not related to coverage or authorization.
 Information about the order or context might change between an initial `order-select` or `order-sign` and a subsequent `order-dispatch` or other hook invocation.